2005 Croatian presidential election

 Presidential elections were held in Croatia in January 2005, the fourth such elections since independence in 1991.
-They were the first presidential elections held after the constitutional changes of November 2000, which replaced a semi-presidential system with an incomplete parliamentary system, greatly reducing the powers of the President in favor of the Prime Minister and their cabinet.
-Incumbent president Stjepan Mesić, who had been elected in 2000 as the candidate of the Croatian People's Party, was eligible to seek reelection to a second term and ran as an independent as the constitution prohibits the President from holding party membership while in office.
+They were the first presidential elections held after the constitutional reforms of November 2000, which replaced a semi-presidential system with an incomplete parliamentary system, greatly reducing the powers of the president in favor of the Prime Minister and the cabinet.
+Incumbent president Stjepan Mesić, who had been elected in 2000 as the candidate of the Croatian People's Party, was eligible to seek reelection to a second term and ran as an independent as the constitution prohibited the president from holding party membership while in office.

 The elections resulted in the landslide re-election of Mesić for a second five-year term.
-They were also the first in which a woman, HDZ candidate Jadranka Kosor, took part in the runoff.
-The percentage of the vote received by Mesić in the second round – 65.93% – is the highest of any president to date.
+They were also the first in which a woman, Croatian Democratic Union candidate Jadranka Kosor, took part in the runoff.
+The percentage of the vote received by Mesić in the second round – 66% – was the highest of any president until Zoran Milanović's victory in 2025.
 Mesić had received an absolute majority of the votes cast within Croatia itself in the first round, but the votes of Croatian citizens living abroad forced a run-off by reducing Mesić's overall percentage to just under the necessary 50% + 1 vote threshold needed to win in the first round.
-Voter turnout was 50.57% in the first round and 51.04% in the second round.
+Voter turnout was 51% in both rounds.

 Mesić was sworn in for a second term on 18 February 2005 by the Chief justice of the Constitutional Court.

 Background

 The Croatian State Elections Committee published a list of potential candidates on 15 December 2004.
 President Stjepan Mesić stood for re-election, and the governing HDZ nominated cabinet minister Jadranka Kosor.
 A total of thirteen candidates were accepted, each after having submitted 10,000 citizen signatures, an endorsement required by law.

-Mesić won a landslide victory gaining nearly 49% of the vote in the first round, held on 2 January 2005.
-He only narrowly missed the 50% target for an outright win, with Kosor trailing with 20% and a surprising independent candidate Boris Mikšić with 18% of the vote.
-The elections went to a second round held on 16 January 2005 in which Mesić and Kosor were the only candidates.
-This time, Mesić won an overwhelming majority with about 66% of the vote against Kosor's 34%.